How to Fix a Jute Rug

 Enter the internet.
 (Duh.)
 Why didn’t I think of this before?

 At first I thought maybe I could use jute twine to repair the damaged corner.
-I had trouble finding any helpful instructions, though, until I came across this tutorial: How to Bind Two Natural Fiber Rugs.
-If she could use upholstery thread to bind two rugs together, maybe I could use the same thread to repair the damaged corner of our beloved jute rug!
-It was worth a shot.
+I had trouble finding any helpful instructions, though, until I came across an tutorial about binding two natural fiber rugs together.

 Guess what.
 It worked!!

-Jute Rug, Before
+Jute Rug, Before:

 Here’s the scoop:

-• I bought my thread at JoAnn Fabric; it cost about $2 or $3.
+- I bought my thread at JoAnn Fabric; it cost about $2 or $3.
 This thread is similar.

-• I used a regular sewing needle.
+- I used a regular sewing needle.

-• It took me about 30 minutes, maybe 45, to complete the repair.
+- It took me about 30 minutes, maybe 45, to complete the repair.

-If you look closely, like in the next shot of the repaired corner, you can tell it’s a repair job.
-Sewing is not high on my list of competencies.
 But I guarantee you that I’m the only one who will ever look that closely at the corner of the rug.
 (Well, unless you count all the people who will read this post.)
 From above, it’s virtually unnoticeable.

-Jute Rug, After
+Jute Rug, After:

-Older Brother walked by in the midst of the repairs and commented “That looks great, Mom!”
+My oldest son walked by in the midst of the repairs and commented “That looks great, Mom!”
 I’m not sure how discerning of a judge he is, at six, but I took it as a compliment. 🙂

 Here’s the rug from above, after the repairs.
 Much better, right?